 What we don’t: The hipbelt and shoulder-strap pockets are too small for larger smartphones.

-With 24 liters of capacity, the Tempest is ideal for most recreational hikers packing a day’s worth of supplies, including snacks, multiple layers, a water filter, book, camera, and more.
+At the 24-liter capacity, the Tempest is ideal for most recreational hikers packing a day’s worth of supplies, including snacks, multiple layers, a water filter, book, camera, and more.
 It also includes an external hydration sleeve, which is a really convenient feature if you use a hydration bladder (but otherwise superfluous).
 We do have a few small gripes with the design—the hipbelt and shoulder-strap pockets are too small for larger smartphones, and the Stow-on-the-Go trekking-pole attachment is far from our favorite way to store our poles—but the rest of the pack hits a just-right balance for day hiking as well as travel and everyday use.
-It’s also worth checking out the rest of Osprey’s Tempest series, which includes capacities from 20 to 40 liters, an ultralight “Pro” collection, and extended-fit and kids' sizing.
+It’s also worth checking out the rest of Osprey’s Tempest series, which includes capacities from 9 to 40 liters, an ultralight “Pro” collection, a couple “Velocity” variations with running vest-like storage at the front, and extended-fit and kids' sizing.

 See the Osprey Tempest 24